-The International Grant Program for this fiscal year welcomes proposals addressing issues that fall outside or straddle the scope of the thematic areas outlined above.
+The International Grant Program welcomes proposals addressing issues that fall outside or straddle the scope of the thematic areas outlined above.
 This has significance not only to current social issues, but will greatly contribute to identifying emergent issues before their effects become readily apparent.

-Proposals are expected to take up newly emerging issues faced in two or more target countries in East and Southeast Asia and work toward creating socially significant solutions through cooperation with local actors.
+Proposals are expected to take up newly emerging issues faced in two or more target countries in East and Southeast Asia, and the members are encouraged to take risks and have free mindsets to work toward solving the issues.